aurorax-space/docs/docs/code/advanced_usage/searches_with_metadata_filters.md

         [2022-03-02 23:00:30.348727] Retrieved 32.8 kB of data containing 5 records
         ```

-        And example conjunctions would be:
+        And the resulting conjunctions would be:

         ```
         [